 Elle was born on the North Sea coast of Lincolnshire where she taught herself to play the fiddle (and ride Gypsy horses on the beach ~ altho that's another story).
 She was raised amongst folk singers and wrote songs from an early age.

-Her 2015 release, It's Not Your Gold Shall Me Entice, was her first album of self-written songs, reviewed by Folk Radio UK, "With songwriting like this it is hard to believe that it has taken Osborne so long to begin committing her own material to tape.
-We can only hope she doesn’t stop there.
+Elle's 2015 album, It's Not Your Gold Shall Me Entice, was her first full-length record of self-written songs, reviewed by Folk Radio UK, "With songwriting like this it is hard to believe that it has taken Osborne so long to begin committing her own material to tape.
+We can only hope she doesn’t stop there".

-Elle has toured Britain, Australia, and the USA, and has collaborated with James Yorkston, Spiers & Boden (the Bellowhead boyz), and Alasdair Roberts, amongst many others.
+Elle has toured Britain, Australia, and the USA, and has shared stages, songs, and sandwiches with James Yorkston, Spiers & Boden (the Bellowhead boyz), and Alasdair Roberts, amongst many others.